eliotmess/pong-online/README.md

 ## Main Features

-- It allows you to play the prototype version of fairly faithful Atari's pong port against another player via the Internet.
+- It allows you to play the prototype version of fairly faithful Atari's Pong® port against another player via the Internet.
+- Choose from two different control options - boring arrows (keyboard / touch) or real deal -  **the knob** (mouse / touch).
 - UI is responsive so you can play with your desktop, tablet or smartphone.
 - It's a Progressive Web App so it's recommended to add it to phone's main screen (viewport will be larger).
 - After logging in to lobby you can browse all active games, create a new game or join existing one.

 ## Getting started

-In order to run project properly you need Node.js environment installed (^10.15.1) and npm package manager (^6.4.1).
+In order to run project properly you'll need Node.js environment installed (^10.15.1) and npm package manager (^6.4.1).
 Run `npm i` command in projects folder in order to install all dependencies and then `npm start` to run it locally.

 ## Available Scripts